act-rules/act-rules.github.io/_rules/video-transcript-1a02b0.md

 ## Expectation

-The visual information of each test target is available through a text transcript.
+The visual and auditory information of the test target is available through a text transcript.
 That text transcript is [visible][] and [included in the accessibility tree][], either on the page or through a link.

 **Note:** A "text transcript" in the context of this rule is defined in WCAG 2 as an [alternative for time based media](https://www.w3.org/TR/WCAG21/#dfn-alternative-for-time-based-media).